SauravChaudhary26/SauravChaudhary26/README.md

 # 💫 About Me:
-I'm a pre-final year B-Tech undergraduate from NIT - Allahabad working on refining my skills on Web Development using MERN stack and various other technologies.
+I'm a final year B-Tech undergraduate from NIT - Allahabad working on refining my skills on Web Development using MERN stack and various other technologies.
 Always eager to learn and work hard to achieve acomplishments.

 ## 🌐 Socials: